JackBro/wvt/README.md

 windows terminal emulator

-note: currently builds with VS2012 Desktop only, but will work with VS2010 soon
+note: currently .sln is in vs2012 format but I will downgrade it to 2010 soon.

+until then you can still use the makefile, which is portable accross vs versions.

 -----
 goals: